About Kalyn’s Kitchen

 When I started blogging my site was focused almost exclusively on recipes suitable for the South Beach Diet, and because it was so life-changing for me, I’ll always be happy when recipes here are helpful for people who are following the low-glycemic way of eating that the original South Beach Diet books recommended.
 If you’re a South Beach Diet fan, this page may have some helpful information for you.

-But in 2016 South Beach was sold to a company that now sells packaged food, which is never going to be a lifestyle I have any interest in, and through the years, my own approach to maintaining my weight had become more focused on carb-conscious eating in general and this site has gradually evolved into one featuring recipes suitable for many types of carb-conscious eating.
-And although my site is focused on recipes that can be helpful for weight-loss or controlling blood sugar, I’m not promoting one certain type of diet over all others, and I believe that anyone with those goals needs to find the way of eating that works for their lifestyle and food preferences.
+But in 2016 South Beach was sold to a company that now sells packaged food, which is never going to be a lifestyle I have any interest in.
+And through the years, my own approach to maintaining my weight had become more focused on carb-conscious eating in general and this site has gradually evolved into one featuring recipes suitable for many types of carb-conscious eating.
+And even though my site is focused on recipes that can be helpful for weight-loss or controlling blood sugar, I’m not promoting one certain type of diet over all others, and I believe that anyone with those goals needs to find the way of eating that works for their lifestyle and food preferences.
 And I don’t believe I’m qualified to give diet advice, other than sharing what worked for me!

 Information That May Be Helpful: